Basalt's Local Fly Shop, Guide Service, and Guide School

 Housing is not included in the listed prices.
 We recommend staying at Frying Pan River Lodge, Taylor Creek Cabins, or the Aspenalt Lodge.
 These accommodations are located in Basalt in close proximity to the fly shop.

-Why Frying Pan Anglers Guide School?
+Why Frying Pan Anglers Guide Class?

 What do I need to bring?